 top of page

-Counselling offers a space that many people don’t have elsewhere.
+Counselling and psychotherapy offers a space that many people don’t have elsewhere.

 A place where you don’t need to hold everything together.